ReQuSim: Faithfully simulating near-term quantum repeaters: ReQuSim: The simulation framework

 The way the simulation moves forward revolves around a constant interaction of the protocol and the event system.
 That means after an event is resolved, the protocol immediately checks whether any new events need to be scheduled, \ie~the protocol will continuously monitor the changes performed by the last event.
 An abstract representation of how this core simulation loop and the decision making process of a simple repeater protocol works is described in Fig.~\ref{fig:pseudocode}.

-While, protocols are usually formulated from a high-level point of view similar to the situation depicted in Fig.~\ref{fig:Simulation_Illustration}, due to the probabilistic nature at multiple parts of the simulation, \eg, the initial distribution process, the actual simulation process needs to be able to act and react at a more detailed level.
+While protocols are usually formulated from a high-level point of view similar to the situation depicted in Fig.~\ref{fig:Simulation_Illustration}, due to the probabilistic nature at multiple parts of the simulation, \eg, the initial distribution process, the actual simulation process needs to be able to act and react at a more detailed level.
 Consider as an example the situation in Fig.~\ref{fig:time_steps}: While multiple pairs between station $A$ and $C_2$ have been established, the protocol is currently waiting for progress on the right hand side before it can proceed further.
 After a source event confirms the successful generation of an entangled pair between stations $C_2$ and $C_3$, the protocol reacts by scheduling entanglement swapping events at stations $C_2$ and $C_3$, since these are now finally possible.
 Since these can be performed immediately, they are inserted at the front of the event queue, pushing back the other events that happen at a later point in simulated time.
 Then, the entanglement swapping events are resolved one by one, and after each one the protocol checks whether anything new needs to be done---in this case no new events need to be scheduled.
 Finally, the event system goes back to resolving the previously scheduled events in the event queue.

 The output of the simulation is a sample of the time and state distributions that is produced by the repeater setup.
-This means, one gets a list of states (if distributing entangled pairs) or error probabilities (if measuring qubits arriving at the end stations as soon as possible, as one would do for quantum key distribution) and the times when they were present at the end stations.
-For the key rates discussed in this article, we let the simulation run until a large sample (usually $10^5$) has been obtained and then we use the sample mean of the error rates to estimate the asymptotic key rate.
+This means, one gets a list of states (if distributing entangled pairs) or error probabilities (if measuring qubits arriving at the end stations as soon as possible, as one would do for quantum key distribution) and the times when they and all necessary classical information were present at the end stations.
+For the purposes of this work we focus on key rates for quantum key distribution as a familiar way to assign meaning to both the speed and quality of the entanglement distribution process.
+However, the simulation is not limited to this application and the obtained information can easily be used to calculate other figures of merit like the raw rate of distributed pairs or the fraction of pairs above a certain fidelity threshold.
+For the key rates in particular, we let the simulation run until a large sample (usually $10^5$) has been obtained and then we use the sample mean of the error rates to estimate the asymptotic key rate.

 Before moving on to the particular scenarios discussed in this work, we comment on a few design decisions of our approach: This system centered around \emph{events} is very flexible when it comes to including noise models as the events can simply be modified depending on the conditions, \eg,~the repeater station from the example above may have a parameter that describes the quality of Bell state measurements available at this particular station. \emph{\mbox{ReQuSim}} supports arbitrary completely positive, trace preserving maps to describe physically meaningful noise processes.